V K Sasikala’s husband Natarajan passes away

 V K Sasikala's husband M Natarajan passed away at a hospital early this morning.
-He was on ventilator support and was admitted to hospital in a critical condition.
+He was on ventilator support and was admitted to the hospital in a critical condition.

 The 74-year-old was admitted to Gleneagles Global hospital at Chennai.

-"Natarajan Maruthappa was admitted to the intensive care unit (ICU), Gleneagles Global (Hospital), on March 16 with severe chest infection," the hospital said in a statement on Sunday.
+"Natarajan Maruthappa was admitted to the intensive care unit (ICU), Gleneagles Global (Hospital), on March 16 with a severe chest infection," the hospital said in a statement on Sunday.

 In October last year, Natarajan was admitted to the hospital, where he underwent a liver and kidney transplant.